fog/fog-vsphere/README.md

 ## Installation

-To use this gem in your application, add this line to your Gemfile:
+To use this gem in your application, add this line to your Gemfile

 ```ruby
 gem 'fog-vsphere'